cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/jasmin-notebooks-service.md

 and Jasr (R) kernels.
 Use this mode for regular notebook work.

 **Safe Mode**
-This mode removes user and will not load python packages from your home directory configuration, which can be useful if you have accidentally installed a broken version of Jupyter or other packages in your home directory that prevent your notebook server from starting correctly.
+This mode removes user and will not load Python packages from your home directory configuration, which can be useful if you have accidentally installed a broken version of Jupyter or other packages in your home directory that prevent your notebook server from starting correctly.